 Soil testing is crucial for environmental conservation.
 By using only the necessary amounts of fertilizers and amendments, gardeners and farmers can reduce runoff into waterways and lower the risk of eutrophication and groundwater contamination.

 Soil testing is a key component in construction projects.
 It's the foundation of decision-making—and ensuring stability, safety and productivity.
 Having soil tested ensures the soil is safe and suitable for construction or agricultural use.
-That involves collecting samples and evaluating them for different characteristics like soil type, texture, moisture, exchangeable acidity and nutrient content.
+That involves collecting samples and evaluating them for different characteristics like type, texture, moisture, exchangeable acidity and nutrient content.
 Soil contamination is another critical factor that can be identified through comprehensive soil testing.
 You need to pay attention to detail from sample collection to result interpretation by a soil testing lab.
 Soil testing insights can influence construction planning, plant choices and fertilization strategies.

 Construction soil testing-with a soil test kit-is crucial to determine if a site is buildable.
 Having soil tested is crucial for determining if a site is buildable and ensuring the stability of structures.
-Lab analysis will focus on soil stability, bearing capacity and presence of soluble salts that can corrode the structure.
+Lab analysis will focus on stability, bearing capacity and presence of soluble salts that can corrode the structure.
 You'll assess texture, moisture content and the amount of organic matter to establish foundation requirements and pinpoint potential issues like subsidence or swelling that may impact stability.

 When you take samples at construction sites, you drill to different depths to get samples that reflect the soil conditions across the site.
 These samples are then placed in sample bags or plastic buckets to prevent contamination or alteration before reaching the testing lab.
 The results of these tests will guide architects and engineers in designing foundations that can support the planned structures, choosing the right form of construction and applying necessary ground modification techniques.